attack68/rateslib/docs/source/z_bond_conventions.rst

    from rateslib import defaults
    defaults.spec["us_gb"]

-One observes that the ``calc_mode`` here is also consistent for a *"us_gb"*.
+One observes that the ``calc_mode`` here is also consistent for a *"us_gb"*, which we review later.

 Regular scheduling parameters
 -------------------------------

 Sometimes multiple scheduling parameters can result in the same cashflow periods.
-For example, the below bond does not define any holidays in its calendar so no modification are made to coupon dates.
+For example, the below bond does not define any holidays in its calendar so no modifications are made to coupon dates.
 But that also means payment dates are not adjusted to real business days either.